dotnet/xcsync/README.md

 ## What is .NET Xcsync?

-.NET Xcsync is a .NET tool that provides editing and connecting resource capabilities by using Xcode.
+.NET Xcsync is a .NET tool that enables developers to leverage Xcode for managing Apple specific files with .NET projects.

 ## What is in this repo?